Private Water Supply Wells

 A recent study by the University of Iowa tested 475 private wells for various contaminants.
 Out of this group, eight percent (8%) of the wells were found to have arsenic levels above the health threshold.
 The map to the right provides a basic view of the test results.
 The red dots indicate arsenic levels above the maximum recommended levels and the blue dots indicate arsenic levels below the maximum recommended levels.

 If a private well user discovers that arsenic is present in their water supply and the levels pose a health risk, there are water treatment options that help reduce or eliminate the risk from arsenic.
 Treatment systems designed to reduce or remove arsenic include reverse osmosis water treatment systems, water distillers, or one or more water filter beds that contain activated alumina.
-Because it is not necessary to treat all of the water in a home, the household drinking water needs can be met by installing a “point of use” treatment system at a convenient location like the kitchen sink, or the water tap on the refrigerator and ice maker.
+Because in many cases it's only necessary to treat the drinking water in a home, the treatment may be as simple as installing a “point of use” treatment system at a convenient location like the kitchen sink, or the water tap on the refrigerator and ice maker.

 for additional information.